 Instructions on how to apply for a doctoral study right at the Faculty of Communication Sciences may be found here.

 The call for applications for the doctoral programmes of the School of Information Sciences is organised twice per year.
 Specific application deadlines will be confirmed each year.
-Under exceptional conditions, applications for postgraduate studies can be processed outside the two admission rounds.
+Under exceptional conditions, applications for doctoral studies can be processed outside the two admission rounds.

 The application must include the following documents:

 In addition, applicants who have not graduated from the School of Information Sciences, University of Tampere, must submit the following documents:

 Unless your former institution issues diplomas and academic records in English, Finnish, or Swedish, the documents must include the authorised, complete and exact translations into one of these languages.

 Applicants who have taken their degrees in a country other than Finland must include with their application a photocopy of their thesis corresponding to the Finnish Master's thesis and an account of their Master studies.